stevebuer/cs330-projects/homework2/README.md

 This program uses [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) which I have not used before and need to read about.

+#### Initial Production Deployment

+I would like to get the dx cluster scraper up and running because my data collection is a real-time process, so if it is not running -- I have no data.
+I also think there are a few bugs that need to be ironed out, so I want to be able to check log files for errors and such.
+I am following the [deployment instructions](packages/README.md) from Claude.

+Had to make a [few changes](link-to-diff.todo) to database init script.
+Connect string wasn't working.

+The original scraper script used python3-telnetlib.
+This is deprecated and unavailable on my production server.
+I had to ask Claude to [rewrite using sockets](chat-transcripts/telnetfix-chat.md) and rebuild the package for deployment.

 #### Todo List

 TODO: The DX Cluster scraper is erroring on some [badly formatted data](error.txt).
 I need to fix this.